AaltoPML/VAI-Lab/README.md

 Absolute paths, as well paths relative to the library's base directory can be used.
 For library-relative paths, starting a path definition with `"./"` defaults to the directory `<path_to_site_packages>/aidesign/`

-> In addition to path strings, the config file paths can be passed as lists or tuples of directory paths.

-Therefore, the above could also be written as
+In addition to path strings, the config file paths can be passed as lists or tuples of directory paths.
+Therefore, the above command/code are equivalent to

 ```bash
 aidesign --file ./examples xml_files user_feedback_demo.xml